Country of Origin

 Two pairs of M5 in the designer's den to compare crossovers.

 To hop atop my desk, I had the resident COS Engineering H1.
 With a mere millimetre to spare, it tucks beneath the computer screen's shelf.
 On that shelf easily clearing the screen could go Simon Audio's i5 integrated.
-Done and dusted.
-For Plan B, the smaller upstairs room has Bakoon's diminuitive AMP-13R reign.
-It would host Track Audio stands from one island over which my chair can front anywhere from 2.5m to reach out and touch.
+Done and dusted if the M5 was compact enough.
+For Plan B, the smaller upstairs room has Bakoon's diminuitive AMP-13R and Crayon's CFA-1.2.
+It would host Track Audio stands from the UK which my chair can front anywhere from 3m to reach out and touch.
 If all of this felt unceremoniously terse, our three prior reviews covered the background of this newer Marseilles brand and its designer in detail.
-Today we cut all the far-field reflective talk to get up close and intimate in the near field.
+Today we cut all the farfield reflective talk to get up close and intimate in the nearfield.
 It's not your typical audiophile setup.
 But it has many considerable advantages.
-Those deserve to be highlighted by a review dedicated to just it.
+Those deserve to be highlighted in a review.
 So let's.

-Moving the chair to within 1 meter or less, speakers duly toed in, could mock up the extreme near field very easily.
+Moving the chair to within 1 meter or less, speakers duly toed in, mocks up the extreme nearfield very easily.